-NorthRiver Midstream Inc. takes a management system (MS) approach to our business to provide coordination between the company's management and protection programs.
-The MS approach ensures that hazards that are identified are considered in the Emergency Management protection program.
+NorthRiver Midstream Inc. management system (MS) provides coordination between the company's management systems and protection programs.
+This ensures that all imminent hazards that are identified are considered in the Emergency Management protection program.

 Legal Requirements

 This Emergency Management Program document contains a comprehensive set of procedures required to fulfill the legal requirements found in: